 Re-measurement of the net defined benefit/liability, which comprise actuarial gains and losses, the return on plan assets (excluding interest) and the effect of the asset ceiling, if any (excluding interest), are recognised immediately in OCI.
-Net interest expense/ (income) on the net defined liability/(assets) is computed by applying the discount rate, used to measure the net defined liability/(asset) at the start of the financial year after taking into account any changes as a result of contribution and benefit payments during the year.
+Net interest expense/ (income) on the net defined liability/(assets) is computed by applying the discount rate, used to measure the net defined liability/(asset), to the net defined liability/(asset) at the start of the financial year after taking into account any changes as a result of contribution and benefit payments during the year.
 Net interest expense and other expenses related to defined benefit plans are recognised in profit or loss.